Being a footballer means so much more than running around a field and kicking a ball.

 2. Cristiano Ronaldo

-It wouldn’t be a list of “best (any quality) footballers in the world” without Cristiano Ronaldo and Lionel Messi somewhere on the list!
-In this list, Ronaldo just tops Messi.
+It wouldn’t be a list of “fit football players in the world” without Cristiano Ronaldo and Lionel Messi somewhere on the list!
+This time, Ronaldo tops Messi.

 Cristiano Ronaldo’s fitness has been undeniable throughout his career.